Oceania: Climate

 The Pacific Islands are ruled by a tropical rainforest and tropical savanna climate.
 In the tropical and subtropical Pacific, the El Niño Southern Oscillation (ENSO) affects weather conditions.
 In the tropical western Pacific, the monsoon and the related wet season during the summer months contrast with dry winds in the winter which blow over the ocean from the Asian landmass.
 November is the only month in which all the tropical cyclone basins are active.

 To the southwest of the region, in the Australian landmass, the climate is mostly desert or semi-arid, with the southern coastal corners having a temperate climate, such as oceanic and humid subtropical climate in the east coast and Mediterranean climate in the west.
 The northern parts of the country have a tropical climate.
 Snow falls frequently on the highlands near the east coast, in the states of Victoria, New South Wales, Tasmania and in the Australian Capital Territory.

 Most regions of New Zealand belong to the temperate zone with a maritime climate (Köppen climate classification: Cfb) characterised by four distinct seasons.
 Conditions vary from extremely wet on the West Coast of the South Island to almost semi-arid in Central Otago and subtropical in Northland.
 Snow falls in New Zealand's South Island and at higher altitudes in the North Island.
 It is extremely rare at sea level in the North Island.

 Hawaii, although being in the tropics, experiences many different climates, depending on latitude and its geography.
-The island of Hawaii for example hosts 4 (out of 5 in total) climate groups on a surface as small as 4,028 sqmi according to the Köppen climate types: tropical, arid, temperate and polar.
+The island of Hawaii, for example, hosts 4 (out of 5 in total) climate groups on a surface as small as 4,028 sqmi according to the Köppen climate types: tropical, arid, temperate, and polar.
 The Hawaiian Islands receive most of their precipitation during the winter months (October to April).
 A few islands in the northwest, such as Guam, are susceptible to typhoons in the wet season.

-The highest recorded temperature in Oceania occurred in Oodnadatta, South Australia (2 January 1960), where the temperature reached 50.7 C. The lowest temperature ever recorded in Oceania was -25.6 C, at Ranfurly in Otago in 1903, with a more recent temperature of -21.6 C recorded in 1995 in nearby Ophir.
+The highest recorded temperature in Oceania occurred in Oodnadatta, South Australia (2 January 1960) and in Onslow, Western Australia (13 January 2022), both of which recorded a Temperature of 50.7 C. The lowest temperature ever recorded in Oceania was -25.6 C, at Ranfurly in Otago in 1903, with a more recent temperature of -21.6 C recorded in 1995 in nearby Ophir.
 Pohnpei of the Senyavin Islands in Micronesia is the wettest settlement in Oceania, and one of the wettest places on earth, with annual recorded rainfall exceeding 300 in each year in certain mountainous locations.
 The Big Bog on the island of Maui is the wettest place, receiving an average 10,271 mm each year.